juanmanuel96/flask-mongodb/docs/serializers.md

 Once again you can use wtforms validators on your fields.
 There is a custom validator called `AllowNull` for when a field requires data but a null value is allowed.

+#### Validation

-When creating a custom validator in you Serializer class, use the same naming convention you would use in wtform.
-However, when raising an error, use the `ValidationError` class from `flask_mongodb.exceptions`, which is the type of exception the serializer is expecting.
+When creating a custom validator in you Serializer class, use the same naming convention you would use in WTForms.
+If a validation error must be raised, use the `ValidationError` from WTForms.

 ## ModelSerializer class